 And that’s half the problem.

-The 2017 version of the Marketing Technology Landscape was published recently, outlining the various tools, platforms, and services available to today’s well-tooled digital marketing professional.
+The 2018 version of the Marketing Technology Landscape was published recently, outlining the various tools, platforms, and services available to today’s well-tooled digital marketing professional.
 The number of digital marketing solutions has grown from 5,381 in 2017, to 6,829 in 2018, to a nosebleed-inducing 7,040 this year.